 Project Vox

-From 2022-2024, I was the Research Lead and Coordinator for Project Vox, a digital humanities organization based at Duke that seeks to recover the lost voices of early modern women philosophers and provide students and teachers with free resources to learn about them.
-Since then, our mission has expanded to include philosophers with different profiles.
-To learn more about the project, click here, and check out the Philosopher pages here.
+From 2022-2024, I was Research Lead and Coordinator for Project Vox.
+To learn more about the project, click here, and check out our Philosopher pages here.

 I secured a £1000 Public Engagement Award from the British Society for History of Philosophy to support Vox’s work on inclusivity in digital knowledge structures.